m4thmatic/PetMe/README.md

 # PetMe
-Addon for AshitaXI v4 that displays pet information including pet level &amp; duration.
+Addon for AshitaXI v4 that displays BST pet information including pet level &amp; duration.
+This works for both charmed & jug pets.
+(Have not currently tested w/ DRG or SMN.)

 ## Notes:
 1)	PetMe must already be loaded during a charm/call beast action to get the pet level & duration.